kaibohu/kaibohu.github.io/_pages/talks.md

 ###  Conference/Workshop talks

 1. Banff International Research Station (BIRS) “Homological Perspective on Splines and Finite Elements” workshop, University of British Columbia Okanagan (UBCO), Canada.
-May 2024 (Upcoming).
+May 2024 (upcoming).
+1. Opening Conference of the CNRS Occitan Research Federation in Mathematics (OcciMath), LAMPS (Laboratory of Multidisciplinary Modeling and Simulations), University of Perpignan Via Domitia, France.
+April 2024 (upcoming).
+1. Workshop: Theory and Numerics on Some Nonlinear PDEs; University of Oslo / online.
+October 2023 (upcoming).
 1. ICIAM, Tokyo, Japan.
-August 2023 (Upcoming).
+August 2023.
+1. The 2023 International Workshop on Scientific Computing, Feng Kang Youth Forum on Scientific Computing (FKYF), The Institute of Computational Mathematics and Scientific/Engineering Computing of Chinese Academy of Sciences, Beijing, China.
+August 2023.
+1. PKU Mathematics Forum, Peking University, Beijing, China.
+July 2023.
 1. The 29th Biennial Numerical Analysis Conference, University of Strathclyde, Glasgow, UK.
-June 2023 (Upcoming).
+June 2023.
+1. SIAM Conference on Computational Science and Engineering (CSE23), Amsterdam, Netherlands.
+Feb/26-Mar/03/2023. (plenary talk)
+1. The 8th Workshop for Young Researchers in Scientific Computing, Chinese Academy of Sciences, China (online).
+Dec/7-8/2022.
 1. 56th Meeting of the Society for Natural Philosophy: Mechanics and Analysis, Pisa, Italy, Sep/21-23/2022.
 1. INdAM Meeting “Approximation Theory and Numerical Analysis meet Algebra, Geometry, Topology”, Palazzone di Cortona, Italy, Sep/5-9/2022.
 1. 30 years of Acta Numerica conference at the Banach Centre in B ̧edlewo, Poland, Jun/25- Jul/2/2022.